edenai/edenai-apis/PACKAGE_STRUCTURE.md

 ### **loaders**

-The `loaders` package is used to load data either from from the `providers` package or from the `features` one.
+The `loaders` package is used to load data either from the `providers` package or from the `features` one.
 It contains two functions, each one responsible for loading data for each of the two previous packages. *E.g:*

   ```python